greglnelson/shen-docs/learn_shen/index.rst

 - Read the `15 minute tutorial for experienced functional programmers`_
 - Use the resources of fast reference on the left for key ideas.
-- Look up the guide for `system functions`_ when needed.
+- Look up the guide for :ref:`system_functions` when needed.

 More advanced material dealing with sequent calculus etc. requires deeper study.
 At the bottom of every *fast reference* precis page, there are a list of references drawn from the *detailed references resources*.
 This includes